Would you be better off without your kids? Audrey cheekily asks the question

 Although played for laughs, like all good black comedies, the unexpected plot point raises morally ambiguous questions.
 In this instance, the questions are about modern motherhood, family life and regret.

-Poster For Audrey.
+Poster for Audrey.
 Image: Invisible Republic/Orange Entertainment Co.

 Poster for Audrey.
 Image: Rialto Distribution/Invisible Republic/Orange Entertainment Co.